Enquiries about Q methodology?

 - I’m available for consultancy and collaboration about Q methodology, and to deliver courses and workshops (also online, also in Spanish).
 You can see sample teaching material here.
 If you wish to discuss any of these and the fees, please send me an enquiry.

-- For other (free) enquiries, please note that, given the large volume of generic enquiries I receive, regrettably I can only attend those about the following two themes:
+- For other (free) advice, please note that, given the large volume of generic enquiries I receive, regrettably I can only attend enquiries about the following two themes:

-- (a) Technical matters about using and improving the ‘qmethod’ package for R. For general questions about using the methodology, please read my methodological papers about Q (listed below), the ‘qmethod’ resources on github, Brown 1980 or other relevant references, or refer to the point above.
+- (a) Technical matters about using and improving the ‘qmethod’ package for R. For general questions about using the methodology, please read my methodological papers about Q (listed next), the ‘qmethod’ resources on github, Brown 1980 or other relevant references, or refer to the point above.

 - (b) Conceptual ones related to my field of research (environmental sustainability broadly).

-- For general enquiries about using Q and/or if this is the first time you use the methodology and would like some general guidance, I strongly recommend Watts & Stenner’s “Doing Q methodological research” book, and/or sending a message with a concrete question to the mailing list (Q-METHOD@LISTSERV.KENT.EDU; https://qmethod.org/mailing-list/), where many scholars working with Q will be glad to help you.
+- For general enquiries about using Q and/or if this is the first time you use the methodology and would like some general guidance, I strongly recommend Watts & Stenner’s “Doing Q methodological research” book, and/or sending a message with a specific question to the mailing list (Q-METHOD@LISTSERV.KENT.EDU; https://qmethod.org/mailing-list/), where many scholars working with Q will be glad to help you.

 These papers about Q methodology I have written might resolve some doubts: